Vocal Arts (Classical Voice/Opera)

 Important Note: Once in SlideRoom, make sure to select the form titled “FOR CURRENT USC STUDENTS ONLY” and the appropriate term (spring or fall).
 All other forms will require you to have a Common Application and current USC students do not need to complete the Common Application.

 Applicants will be asked to provide the following materials in the SlideRoom portfolio:

 Applicants to programs in Vocal Arts must submit video recordings to be prescreened by the faculty.
 Only video recordings are acceptable.
 The results of this prescreen will determine whether an applicant will be invited to perform a live audition.

 Undergraduate applicants must submit two selections of contrasting styles, from the standard classical solo vocal repertoire.
 It is recommended that one of the selections be in English and the other in a foreign language.
-All selections must be memorized and piano accompaniment is required for all voice auditions.
+For all live in-person or online auditions, all selections must be memorized and accompanied live, in real time by a pianist.